storybookjs/frontpage/src/content/recipes/next.md

 };
 ```

 The Navigation provider is configured with some defaults.
-You can override those defaults by setting the parameter for nextjs.navigation:
+You can override those defaults by setting the parameter for `nextjs.navigation`:

 ```js
 export const Example = {